Searching with Doctrine ORM

 Caution

-When using DQL, the column mapping of a field must point to the entity field that owns the value (not reference another Entity object).
+For DQL the column mapping of a field must point to the entity field that owns the value (not reference another Entity object).

 Given you have an Invoice Entity with a customer (Customer Entity) reference, the Customer Entity owns the the actual value and the field must point to the Customer.id field, not Invoice.customer.